 For those of you who just want a quick summary, Matt has provided a table below which details the results for the 13 memory cards he tested.
 Matt shot the Nikon Z9 on five diiferent RAW formats and has presented his findings for each one across the top of the displayed table.

 For action photographers who enjoy sports and wildlife, you’re really going to want to pay attention to the minimum write speeds especially in Lossless RAW and High Efficiency Star Raw.
 Those are the two modes I expect most of you will be shooting, especially for wildlife where we care a lot about maximum detail in our images.

 Don’t Be Fooled By CF Express Write Speed Labels

 The learning from this test is that you can not simply go by the a CF Express cards label.
-Sony’s label shows a write speed of 1480 MB/s and ProGrade’s is 1500 MB/s.
+Sony’s label shows a write speed of 1480 MB/s and the ProGrade Cobalt is 1500 MB/s.
 Those two numbers are not significantly different are they?
-The difference is that Prograde provides a minimum write speed guarantee of 1400 MB/s and Sony does not appear to.
-This difference shows up in a big way during testing.
+The difference is that Prograde Cobalt provides a minimum write speed guarantee of 1400 MB/s and Sony does not appear to.
+This difference in the number of shots per burst shows up during testing.

 Minimum Write Speed Can Change With Capacity

 Another variable for your consideration is capacity.
 Be aware that minimum write speeds can vary depending on the capacity of the card.
 As shown in the table below, the minimum write speeds for Delkin Black cards vary widely.

 In the case of Delkin Black cards, if you wanted the fastest minimum write speed available you’d want to purchase the 128 GB card with a minimum write speed of 1710 MB/s.

 CF Express Cards Not As Fast As The Rest